Why do we learn English?

 ---|---|

-The female voice in Victorian England The significance of the Brontes as artists and writers The significance of contextual knowledge and authorial intent The stylistic elements of Voctorian literature Essay writing skills Oracy skills |
+Contextual factors: life in Victorian England, the components of Victorian literature, the female voice in Victorian England, the life of Charlotte Bronte The significance of contextual knowledge and authorial intent Essay writing skills Oracy skills |

 Spring | |